pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 Sensor reading:
 Not applicable, as the system does not use physical sensors.
 Instead, it relies on user input signals from keyboard and mobile controller.
 Decision logic:
 The game continuously updates ball position, detects collisions with paddles and boundaries, and determines scoring conditions.
 Ball speed increases at fixed time intervals (every 7 seconds) to raise the difficulty level.
 The system also checks if a player has reached the winning score (5 points).
+The system also includes a power-up generation mechanism, where power-ups spawn at random intervals.
+When the ball collides with a power-up, the corresponding effect is activated temporarily, modifying gameplay conditions such as speed, paddle size, or controls.
 Output behavior:
 The game renders real-time visuals on the screen, including paddle movement, ball motion, countdown timer, scoreboard with player names, and winner announcement.
 Communication logic: